• Skip to primary navigation

 This vegetarian tofu yaki is tasty, quick and very easy.
 It is one of my go-to dishes whenever I want a meatless meal.

-5 from 1 vote
+5 from 2 votes

-Prep Time: 10 minutes
+Prep: 10 minutes

-Cook Time: 20 minutes
+Cook: 20 minutes

-Total Time: 30 minutes
+Total: 30 minutes

 Servings: 3 people